christianalfoni/christianalfoni.com/articles/taking-immer-one-step-further.md

 There is certainly more going on here than in a [pure immutable approach](https://github.com/reduxjs/react-redux/blob/5.x/src/connect/selectorFactory.js), and you naturally start worrying about performance.
 It is increadibly difficult to compare performance of a tracking approach and a value comparison approach.
 Let us look at where the overhead and benefit is:

 ### Overhead
-- **tracking overhead**: The overhead is in warpping and accessing the state through a proxy
+- **tracking overhead**: The overhead is in wrapping and accessing the state through a proxy
 - **value comparison overhead**: The overhead is that every single component accessing state has to figure out if it should update on every state change

 ### Benefit
 - **tracking benefit**: When a state change occurs an exact match can be made to a component.
 That means if `products[0].price` changes, only components actually looking at the price will update
 - **value comparison benefit**: Almost no overhead exposing state to components

 The results of any performance test here would vary depending on the application.
 But in reality it does not matter.
 What matters is the developer experience.
-I am not saying that there are edge cases where you might need to think really hard about how state is exposed and how it affects rendering, but in my opinion you should not constantly be exposed to these low level implementation details.
+I am **not** saying that there are no edge cases where you might need to think really hard about state and how it affects rendering.
+In my opinion you should not constantly be exposed to these low level implementation details.

 So let us talk about real performance concerns.

 ## Handling performance

-The most typical example of where performance becomes a concern is with lists, especially lists where each item in that list can individually change some property.
+The most typical example of where performance becomes a concern is with lists, especially lists where each individual item in that list can change some property.
 Think a list of stocks where the value of a single stock changes.
 Ideally you only want to reconcile that single stock in the list, not even touching the component responsible for the list itself.

-Let us see how this plays out:
+Let us see how this plays out with a traditional approach:

 ```tsx
 const Stock = ({ stock }) => {